 Interested applicants (i.e. employers) must complete in full and submit to the CESC a completed SECPAP application.
 Upon approval, applicants enter into Memorial University's co-operative education job competition process to find students suitable for their advertised position.
 Approved applicants are expected to:

-CESC will pay directly to the employer a wage assistance of 50 percent of the actual wage paid, to a maximum subsidy of $6.00 per hour, for each co-op student placement approved.
+CESC will pay directly to the employer a wage assistance of 50 percent of the actual wage paid, to a maximum subsidy of $7.25 per hour, for each co-op student placement approved.
 The student must work a minimum of 35 hours per week for the employer to qualify for assistance.
-The assistance will not be paid for hours worked in excess of 40 hours per week.
+The assistance will not be paid for hours worked in excess of 35 hours per week for a maximum of 3 students per employer, per term.
 In addition, placements must range in duration of 12 and 16 weeks.

 It is the employer's responsibility to ensure that the students are paid at least the legislated minimum wage, and that the employer is paying at least 50 percent of the student's wage.
 In addition, the employer is responsible for paying the following mandatory deductions: vacation pay, unemployment insurance, Canada Pension Plan premiums, and Workers' Compensation costs if applicable.
 No reimbursements will be paid for other employee benefits such as dental, medical, etc. No assistance is available through this program for materials or administrative costs associated with the placement.